Gameward Bound FAQ

 Board game photography is something I never thought much about when I first started taking photos of my games.
 Perhaps it is with no surprise that my trusty camera is actually just an iPhone.
 Nothing fancy here.
 I also rarely, if ever, use filters or any other modifications.
 They may not be the prettiest, but I enjoy these honest sorts of photos!

-At the moment, I also make do with whatever lighting I have.
-This involves some natural light, along with a few slightly awkward indoor lights.
-It’s a challenge that doesn’t always turn out the greatest.
+At the moment, I make do with whatever lighting I have.
+This involves natural light and several LED lights designed for photography.
+It’s a challenge that always keeps me trying out new angles.
 Once again, though, I often like to capture board games in a way that doesn’t make them look dramatic.
-It’s cardboard, plastic, and wood.
+They’re cardboard, plastic, and wood.
 Ha!